n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.writebinaryfile.md

 The Write Binary File node writes a file to the host machine that runs n8n.

-!!! note "Examples and templates"
+/// note | Examples and templates
 For usage examples and templates to help you get started, refer to n8n's [Write Binary File integrations](https://n8n.io/integrations/write-binary-file/){:target=_blank .external-link} page.

-!!! note "File locations"
+///
+/// note | File locations
 * If you are running n8n in Docker, your command will run on the n8n container and not the Docker host.
-	* This node will look for files relative to the n8n install path. n8n recommends using absolute file paths to prevent any errors.
+///	* This node will look for files relative to the n8n install path. n8n recommends using absolute file paths to prevent any errors.

 ## Node parameters